Date: September 26, 2024

 Construction of a renewable natural gas processing facility is underway in Bethlehem—a first of its kind project in the state, according to Vermont Biz.
 Casella Waste Systems Inc., in partnership with Rudarpa Inc., broke ground on the facility on May 19 at its North Country Environmental Services disposal facility.
 The facility will capture the landfill gas, which is currently being flared, and separate it into marketable gases.
 Emphasis will be on methane and carbon dioxide.
 Once processed, the renewable natural gas will be transported by truck for injection into pipelines owned by Liberty Utilities.
 Converting the landfill gas into a transportation fuel will reduce annual greenhouse gas emissions by about 78,000 tons, equivalent to taking more than 15,000 passenger cars off the road.

-The number of RNG projects in the US increased by 42% from early 2019 through 2020, reports Natural Gas Intelligence.
+reports Natural Gas Intelligence.
 There are currently 157 RNG projects in operation in the US with 76 projects under construction and 79 in development.
 “I can tell you that we have identified 43,000 sites in the US and Canada where organic waste is aggregated today,” RNG Coalition CFO David Cox said.
 “So when we’re talking about around 300 RNG projects, we are just scratching the surface of potential.”

 Date: May 14, 2021